Exove/local-docker/README.md

             echo "ld.sh not found in this or any of the parent directories.
 Traversed up the tree until reached home directory ($HOME)." return 1
           elif [ "${#NEXT_UP}" -eq "1"  ]; then
-            echo "ld.sh not found in this or any of the parent folders.
+            echo "ld.sh not found in this or any of the parent directories.
 Traversed up the tree until reached the filesystem root." return 1
           fi
           CURRENTLY_CHECKED=$NEXT_UP